nodeGame/NDDB/README.md

 In addition to the options of the native load method of the chosen format:

 - `recursive`: if TRUE, it will look into sub-directories.
-Default: FALSE
+Default: FALSE.
 - `maxRecLevel`: the max level of recursion allowed.
-Default: 10
+Default: 10.
 - `filter`: A filter function or a regex expression to apply to every file name.
 - `dirFilter`: A filter function or a regex expression to apply to every directory name.
-- `onError`: What to do in case of an error loading a file: 'continue' will skip the file with errors and go to the next one.
+- `onError`: What to do in case of errors: 'continue' will skip the file with errors and go to the next one.

 ```js